tainagdcoleman/wfchef/README.md

 ```

 ## Running

-First to find the microstructures and save them as jsons run this command:
+If running wfchef for the first time, or if instances were added, to find the microstructures and save them as jsons run this command:
 ```bash
 wfchef-find-microstructures -v path/to/montage/jsons -n montage
 ```